fairlearn/fairlearn/docs/faq.rst

 General fairness questions
 --------------------------

-Where can I learn more about machine learning?
-    Machine learning is an extremely broad topic, and the following list is but a small fraction of the possible sources of information:

-    - A website
-    - Another website
-    - Maybe a book?

 Where can I learn more about fairness in machine learning?
     In our :ref:`user guide <user_guide>` we provide links to the papers describing Fairlearn's algorithms.